|

 Timeline

 Current funding constraints, as well as engineering and contracting considerations, require the project to be divided into multiple phases.
-Initially, funding was only available for the central segment from Loop 410 Northeast to FM 3009, including the new connectors to Loop 410 Northeast and to Loop 1604 to the west of I‑35.
-In August 2019, the Texas Transportation Commission approved additional funding for half of the southern segment stretching from Loop 410 South to Loop 410 Northeast.
-The remaining segments — from FM 3009 to FM 1103, Walters St. to Loop 410 South, and the connectors for Pat Booker Rd. and for Loop 1604 east of I‑35 — are currently unfunded.
+Initially, funding was only available for the Central Segment from Loop 410 Northeast to FM 3009, including the new connectors to Loop 410 Northeast and to Loop 1604 to the west of I‑35.
+In August 2019, the Texas Transportation Commission approved additional funding for half of the South Segment stretching from Loop 410 South to Loop 410 Northeast, and work began in September 2023.
+Another section of the South Segment, on Loop 410 at FM 78, is set to start construction in late 2024.
+The remaining section of the South Segment from Walters St. to Loop 410 South, as well as the North Segment from FM 3009 to FM 1103 and the connectors for Pat Booker Rd. and for Loop 1604 east of I‑35 are funded in the state's 10-year plan and are exected to start construction in the next few years.

-Phases 1 and 2a of this project are being built using a design-build contract, which means that TxDOT has selected a contractor who will complete the final design of the project, build it, and then maintain it for five years.
+The Central Segment and South Segment 1 of this project are being built using a design-build contract, which means that TxDOT has selected a contractor who will complete the final design of the project, build it, and then maintain it for five years.
 This process generally results in time and cost savings due to the ability to overlap design and construction timelines, as well as increased efficiencies from a single entity managing the entire project.
-The remaining phases are currently planned to use the more traditional design-bid-build process.
+The remaining phases are currently anticipated to use the more traditional design-bid-build process, but that could change.

 This phase will include the following: